Updated

 For both groups of children, the only authorized child restraint systems (including convertible car seats) that may be used are those that meet applicable federal motor vehicle safety standards.3

 The car seat owner’s manual should have instructions on how to use car seats in conjunction with the vehicle seat belts.
-People can also contact the California Highway Patrol (CHP) or local health department to speak to a child passenger safety technician.
+You can also contact the

 - A fine; and,

-- Points on the motorist’s DMV driving record.
+- Points on your DMV driving record.

 2.1.
 Fine